marcodelmastro/AdventOfCode2023/README.md

 * [Day 18](Day18.ipynb).
 Flood-filling grid for Part 1, shoelace's formula + perimeter correction for Part 2.

 * [Day 19](Day19.ipynb).
 Simple graph navigation for Part 1.
-Part 2 solved by implementing a recursive counting of valid intervals satisfying workflo rules, and computing combinations as product.
+Part 2 solved by implementing a recursive counting of valid intervals satisfying workflow rules, and computing combinations as product.

+* [Day 20](Day20.ipynb).
+Module network implement as dictionary of a dedicated class, pulse exchanges simulated with a queue.
+I noticed the unconnected `nx` module in Part 1, it turned out to be the center of Part 2: we are in the usual situation of very large numbers (no brute-forcing), and need to reverse-engineering the network to find patterns (in this case, periods in the inputs to the `nx` module firing the correct pulses).